-Learning Outcomes Characteristics of a University of Windsor Graduate At the end of the course, the successful student will know and be able to: The University of Windsor graduate will have the ability to demonstrate: Design new materials with defined properties, and determine the structural features required to provide the desired properties.
-A. the acquisition, application and integration of knowledge Use carbohydrate, peptide, and bioconjugate chemistry to make new biodegradable and sustainable materials.
-Analyze relevant literature and write scientific articles at a level sufficient for publication in the primary literature.
-(Also applies to C, D.) B. research skills, including the ability to define problems and access, retrieve and evaluate information (information literacy) Properly distill a subject to the core principles and determine the breadth and potential depth of a subject.
-Solve mechanistic problems and develop new functional materials.
-C. critical thinking and problem-solving skills D. literacy and numeracy skills E. responsible behaviour to self, others and society Present and discuss material at a level commensurate with a professional conference presentation on a specific topic relating to sustainable or degradable materials science.
-F. interpersonal and communications skills G. teamwork, and personal and group leadership skills Design new functional biomaterials by effectively manipulating the interplay between fundamental and emergent properties and functionality.
-H. creativity and aesthetic appreciation Solve problems in biology, medicine and materials using sustainable biomaterials to improve environmental outcomes for next generation technologies.
+Learning Outcomes This is a sentence completion exercise.
+Characteristics of a University of Windsor Graduate At the end of the course, the successful student will know and be able to: A U of Windsor graduate will have the ability to demonstrate: A. A. the acquisition, application and integration of knowledge B. Survey the literature relevant to their own research and assess whether there is a potential to apply this information to their thesis/dissertation.
+B. research skills, including the ability to define problems and access, retrieve and evaluate information (information literacy) C. Analyze, criticize and debate information presented by speakers.
+C. critical thinking and problem-solving skills D. D. literacy and numeracy skills E. Recognize and demonstrate a professional demeanor E. responsible behaviour to self, others and society F. Compose, organize, present and defend his/her research.
+F. interpersonal and communications skills G. G. teamwork, and personal and group leadership skills Н. H. creativity and aesthetic appreciation I. Develop the desire to learn about new developments and technology in the field.
 I. the ability and desire for continuous learning